omegat-org/plugin-skeleton/README.md

 ## Extensions from Gradle defaults

 - Integration test support.
-- `Provided` configuration for OmegaT classes and libraries that is bundled with OmegaT.
+- `provided` configuration for OmegaT classes and libraries that is bundled with OmegaT.
 - Static code verification with Checkstyle and FindBugs.
 - FatJar generation.

 ## FatJar

 OmegaT considered a plugin is a single jar file.
-If it is depend on some library, you should ship your plugin with these library.
+If it is depend on some libraries, you should ship your plugin with these libraries.
-It is why generating FatJar, single jar with all runtime dependencies which is not provided with OmegaT.
+It is why generating a FatJar, a single jar file with all runtime dependencies which is not provided with OmegaT.

 ## Where is a built artifact?